thedalles77/USB_Laptop_Keyboard_Controller/Example_Keyboards/Pico_T61_Keyboard/readme.txt

-Thinkpad T61 USB or Bluetooth Keyboard Controller using a Raspberry Pi Pico W
+Thinkpad T61 and T420 USB or Bluetooth Keyboard Controller using a Raspberry Pi Pico W

 **************This project is still in development*************************.
 The keyboard was tested with KMK and all keys are working (see KMK folder).